 "There is no plan to transfer the races to pay-per-view televisions".

 Bernie Ecclestone comments the entire story like this:

 "The constructors are worried about what will happen to Formula 1 when I will no longer be here and have decided to consider a way to manage the championship on their own".

 "I have ensured that my worldwide coverage policy, from live transmissions and over the air on televisions, will remain the same, as well as that of running races in the countries of the involved constructors, teams and sponsors.
 From my point of view, this is the precondition to manage Formula 1 for the next five years".

 Bernie attacks the teams during an interview with Financial Times:

 "It took me 30 years to build Formula 1 as it is today.
 Six months might be enough to destroy it.
 The bottom line is that the manufacturers had the opportunity to come in, through Em.
 Tv, long before Kirch came on the scene.
 It was a good proposal that they did not take up".

 The English manager is convinced that a rival championship could be negative for everyone:

-"Let’s hope that we can arrive at a compromise and at a fragmentation of Formula 1.
+"Let’s hope that we can arrive at a compromise and not at a fragmentation of Formula 1.
 In the end we must note that the constructors are united and own teams and drivers.
 Therefore, they have more cards to play than Kirch".